25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 class SampleCollection<T>
 {
-   // Declare an array to store the data elements. private T[] arr = new T[100];
+   // Declare an array to store the data elements private T[] arr = new T[100];

-   // Define the indexer to allow client code to use [] notation. public T this[int i]
+   // Define the indexer to allow client code to use [] notation public T this[int i]
    {
       get { return arr[i]; }